mekanics/javascript-style-guide/README.md

     ```javascript
     var items
-        ,messages
+        , messages
-        ,length, i;
+        , length, i;

     messages = [{
         state: 'success'
-        ,message: 'This one worked.'
+        , message: 'This one worked.'
     },{
         state: 'success'
-        ,message: 'This one worked as well.'
+        , message: 'This one worked as well.'
     },{
         state: 'error'
-        ,message: 'This one did not work.'
+        , message: 'This one did not work.'
     }];

     length = messages.length;